ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/bsc-exercise.md

 The boards peripherals are represented as nested structs.
 The `struct Board` contains fields that represent single peripherals or groups of peripherals as structs, which in turn either contain a field of the single peripheral or ...

 You have to add structs to represent the buttons and the UARTE peripheral to the board struct.
+[todo!]

 ## Comments
+[todo!]

 ## impl blocks
+[todo!]

-## visibility of structs, fields and functions: the pub keyword
+## Visibility of structs, fields and functions: the pub keyword
+[todo!]

 ## Hardware documentation for pin configuration

+Go to [Nordic Infocenter](https://infocenter.nordicsemi.com/topic/ug_nrf52840_dk/UG/dk/intro.html) to download the User Guide.
+You can find all the information that is relevant to this exercise in there.